 - Create Work Order button will open the screen where tasks are assigned to specific work orders.
 More on that later.

 The main body of the Tasks/Parts screen is broken into two lists, a Task List and the Parts List.
 Clicking on any item on either list will populate the rest of the screen with more details about that task or part.
-Before getting to that, let’s look at the details for each list.
+However, before getting to that, let’s look at the details for each list.

 Each task is going to display some basic details about the task.

 - Task Name – the task name might look suspiciously like a part number.
 Great observation!
-Every part will have an associated task and it will inherit the name of the part.
-That way your technician knows what task is to install which part.
+Every part will have an associated task, and it will inherit the name of the part.
+That way, your technician knows what task is to install which part.

 - If the Task Name is bold, that means the task is a parent item with accessories.
-The parent will be in bold while the accessories will be in standard print.
+The parent will be in bold, while the accessories will be in standard print.

 - Tasks names that are not a part number are manually added tasks describing specific things that need to be accomplished on the job.
 Most service projects will have this kind of task.

 - The warning sign icon means this task was added from the project or work order and did not come from the sales order.
-This will help you find those tasks more quickly!
+This icon will help you find those tasks more quickly!

 - Location – if the task is to be completed in a particular location on the job, it will be referenced here.

-- Phase – tasks are typically assigned to a phase of the job This way you can see what the phase is.
+- Phase – tasks are typically assigned to a phase of the job.
+This way, you can see what the phase is.

-- Next we have a series of codes
+- Next, we have a series of codes

 - N – this means that there is a note on the task.
 This could be installation instructions from the sales staff or a comment made by a project manager.